kmcurry/stories/brigade/top_level_stories.md

+I want to contribute my skills and education to help municipal governments and community organizations make better use of the web or to contribute to open source civic software.

 These are the top level stories that drive the Brigade platform.
 Simply by performing these work flows on the Brigade platform users contribute to an open knowledge base for a densely connected network of civic hackers.

 1. <a href="#data">I want to open civic data</a>